On Multi-Determinant Functors for Triangulated Categories: Determinant Functors on Tensor Triangulated Categories

+\begin{rmk} We have not included the symmetry condition, which is usually assumed (see, e.g.\ \cite{balmer2010ttg}), in the definition.
+We do not emphasize the commutativity of the tensor operation below, but note that Definition~\ref{tt-definition} coincides with Balmer's if the monoidal structure is indeed symmetric. \end{rmk}

-\begin{rmk} A tensor triangulated category is always a \emph{2-rig,} albeit a weak one if the axioms of \cite{balmer2010ttg} are used.
+\begin{rmk} A tensor triangulated category is like a \emph{2-rig,} that is, a category with two monoidal structures satisfying the categorified version of the axioms of a rig, namely a ring without negative elements.
 This is because the multiplicative structure (given by the tensor $\otimes$) distributes over the additive one (given by the coproduct $\oplus$) due to the bi-exactness of $\otimes$ and the properties of the triangulation.
+For instance, for any objects $x,y$ and $z$, consider the diagram